maywzh/ji_coursenotes/2021spring/CSCI991/presentation/defending_draft.md

 In the text mining part, we have pre-processing, embedding, bi-lstm and attention layers to generate the exercise text representation vector.

 In the classifiers generator part, I use GCN to generate knowledge  classifier.
 Each vertex in the GCN is one knowledge point, the correlation matrix of graph vertexes is the based on the co-occurence of knowledge points.
-The system is one end-to-end training mode.
+The system is in end-to-end training mode.
 The generated classifier is then multiplied with the text representing vector to get the predicted label vector.

-In the
+Then, in the second Knowledge Tracing model, I introduced Transformer architecture and Graph Attention network into it.
+The exercise id, related knowledge points and positional tag are fed into the GAT and embedded into question embedding vector.
+The vector is then inputted into the Encoder module.